SquareSquire286/UE5-Modular-Interaction-Framework/README.md

 This interaction framework was originally developed as part of a commercial VR training platform and was designed to support reusable interaction systems across multiple simulation environments, including food preparation, lab work, and equipment training scenarios.

 The repository is presented as a **technical case study** demonstrating system architecture, object-oriented design, Unreal Engine C++ development, and Blueprint integration for interactive simulation systems.

+---

+## Additional Technical Documentation

+Additional documentation describing Blueprint and C++ integration workflows used in this system can be found in:

+**Docs/Blueprint_Cpp_Workflows/**